kifi/json-annotation/README.md

 This is often more convenient than Play's default format ```{"name": "San Francisco"}```.

 #Installation
-*This project hasn't been published yet.
-This message will be removed once it becomes available*

 If you're using Play (version 2.1 or higher) with SBT, you should add the following settings to your build: